KnarliX/heartbeats/README.md

 2. Add your audio files to the root directory
 3. Update the playlist in `js/songs.js` with your song information
 4. Open `index.html` in a browser or deploy to GitHub Pages

+## For Developers

+The player will automatically detect the device type and load the appropriate CSS:
+- Desktop: Shows playlist on the left side and music player on the right
+- Mobile: Vertically stacked elements with streamlined controls optimized for touch

 ## License